CMSgov/cms-ars-3.1-manual-controls-baseline/README.md

 ![image](https://user-images.githubusercontent.com/34140975/114488896-2cb57080-9be0-11eb-81bb-407f00408792.png)

-## Identify this file Excel in your json ".json" HDF plugin configuration file:
+## Identify this file Excel in your json ".json" HDF plugin configuration file (See HDF plugin config .json file template in the samples folder):

 ```
 {